Alex Azar: Taiwan visit

 On August 9, 2020, Azar was the first member of the U.S. Cabinet to visit Taiwan in six years.

 Azar said the trip was to convey Trump's support for Taiwan's leadership in global health, reiterate U.S. support for Taiwan, and cooperate on global health and health safety issues.
 The next day, he signed a memorandum of understanding on Medical and Health Cooperation in Taipei.

-On January 20, 2021, China imposed sanctions against Azar, outgoing U.S. Secretary of State Mike Pompeo, former Under Secretary of State Keith J. Krach, outgoing U.S. ambassador to the United Nations Kelly Craft, and 24 other former Trump officials.
+On January 20, 2021, the Government of China imposed sanctions against Azar, outgoing U.S. secretary of state Mike Pompeo, former under secretary of state Keith J. Krach, outgoing U.S. ambassador to the United Nations Kelly Craft, and 24 other former Trump officials.
 Biden's National Security Council called the sanctions "unproductive and cynical."

 Resignation letter

 On January 12, 2021, Azar submitted his letter of resignation, effective January 20.
 Although he announced it as the customary resignation that all political appointees submit at the end of a presidential term, the resignation letter included commentary urging President Trump to promote a peaceful and orderly transition to the Biden presidency in view of the storming of the U.S. Capitol the previous week.
+After leaving government service in 2021, Azar returned to the private sector, focusing on healthcare consulting and advisory roles.